Robin Maser, Ph.D.

 Department of Clinical Laboratory Sciences

-The principal investigator in the Maser Lab, Maser's research is centered on understanding the pathobiology of polycystic kidney disease.
-In particular, she and her team are investigating the potential role that oxidant stress may play in the pathogenesis of PKD.
-They are also interested in the structure-function relationships of the protein polycystin-1 – a product of the PKD1 gene that is most commonly mutated in those with PKD.
+The principal investigator in the Maser Lab, her research is centered on understanding the pathobiology of polycystic kidney disease.
+In particular, Maser and her team are investigating the potential role that oxidant stress may play in the pathogenesis of this disease.